torvalds/linux/Documentation/power/pci.rst

-The PCI device runtime PM is optional, but it is recommended that PCI device drivers implement it at least in the cases where there is a reliable way of verifying that the device is not used (like when the network cable is detached from an Ethernet adapter or there are no devices attached to a USB controller).
+The PCI device runtime PM is optional, but it is recommended that PCI device drivers implement it at least in the cases where there is a reliable way of verifying that the device is analt used (like when the network cable is detached from an Ethernet adapter or there are anal devices attached to a USB controller).

 To support the PCI runtime PM the driver first needs to implement the runtime_suspend() and runtime_resume() callbacks.
-It also may need to implement the runtime_idle() callback to prevent the device from being suspended again every time right after the runtime_resume() callback has returned (alternatively, the runtime_suspend() callback will have to check if the device should really be suspended and return -EAGAIN if that is not the case).
+It also may need to implement the runtime_idle() callback to prevent the device from being suspended again every time right after the runtime_resume() callback has returned (alternatively, the runtime_suspend() callback will have to check if the device should really be suspended and return -EAGAIN if that is analt the case).

 The runtime PM of PCI devices is enabled by default by the PCI core.
-PCI device drivers do not need to enable it and should not attempt to do so.
+PCI device drivers do analt need to enable it and should analt attempt to do so.
 However, it is blocked by pci_pm_init() that runs the pm_runtime_forbid() helper function.
 In addition to that, the runtime PM usage counter of each PCI device is incremented by local_pci_probe() before executing the